How to Make the Best Pumpkin Pie

 Slice of pumpkin pie with whipped cream and leaf shaped dough garnish.

-The rest of the dough leftover from cutting out the circle was just enough to cut leaves and acorns using mini cookie cutters (The ones I use are made by Wilton).
 These could be pressed down around the edges of an uncrimped pie crust and baked with the pie for a fancy fall crust.
 But I chose to bake them separately and used them to accent each slice of pie as it was served.
 You could tuck them into the dollop of whipped cream as I did, or place them directly on the pie.

 After cutting the shapes out of the dough, I used a knife to slice in the veins of the leaves and design on the top of the acorns.
-Then I baked the dough shapes on a parchment lined baking sheet at 350 degrees for about 12 minutes, just until they started turning brown.
+Then I baked the dough shapes on a parchment lined baking sheet at 350°F for about 12 minutes, just until they started turning brown.

-Speaking of crust turning brown, when making any pie, you need to keep a close eye on the color of the crust because it will get done long before your pie is baked.
+When making any pie, you need to keep a close eye on the color of the crust because it will get done long before your pie is baked.

 When you see that the crust is the golden color you're looking for, you can gently cover the edges with strips of foil.
-I've always found this to be a hassle, though, as you're trying to get little pieces of foil to wrap where you need them around a hot pie without messing with the filling.
+I've always found this to be a hassle, though, as you're trying to get little pieces of foil to stay where you need them around a hot pie without messing with the filling.

-I placed my shield around the crust about 15 minutes into baking when I lowered the oven temperature.
+For this recipe, I placed my shield around the crust about 15 minutes into baking when I lowered the oven temperature.

 Pumpkin pie for fall